eunwoolee325/unity-coding-challenge/README.md

 ## Details

 You are tasked to create a 360 image viewer, capable of infinitely cycling through a sequence of images.
-It will consist of a 360 images that can be viewed by adjusting the device's orientation, and a simple 2D UI overlay containing buttons that allow the user to switch to the next and previous images.
+It will consist of 360 images that can be viewed by adjusting the device's orientation, and a simple 2D UI overlay containing buttons that allow the user to switch to the next and previous images.